LeonTLam/obsidian-ntnu/Semester_1/TTM4240_Avansert_nettverkskontroll/Oral_Exam/Week35 - Planning and Addressing/IPv4 Planning and Addressing.md

 * End devices always grow in number, no need to set a low number limit of private addresses
 * WAN connections require smaller IP spaces

-**REMEMBER** to reserve a subnet for physical security, facilities, all production networks in the demilitarized zone (DMZ), Remote Access (VPN), Network Management, and Loopback addresses
+**REMEMBER** to reserve a subnet for physical security, facilities, all production networks in the demilitarized zone (DMZ), Remote Access (VPN), Network Management, and Loopback addresses.

+Loopback addresses can be assigned a /24 mask or up to a single /32.